xenostream/edbrowse/Text/sed_bible.md

 ```
 $ sed 's/test/trial/g' data4.txt
-This is a 𝘁𝗿𝗶𝗮𝗹 of the 𝘁𝗿𝗶𝗮𝗹 script.
+This is a trial of the trial script.
-This is the second 𝘁𝗿𝗶𝗮𝗹 of the 𝘁𝗿𝗶𝗮𝗹 script.
+This is the second trial of the trial script.
 $
 ```